ScottCUSA/launches/README.md

 - `"time_zone"`: IANA timezone string (e.g., "America/Chicago") used for the daily check times.
 Defaults to "America/Chicago".
 - `"daily_check_times"`: Array of times (in 24-hour "HH:MM" format) to check for launches each day.
 Defaults to ["07:00", "19:00"].

+### Cache Configuration:

+The tool implements a caching mechanism to avoid sending duplicate notifications for launches that haven't changed since the last check.
+This is particularly useful in service mode, where checks are performed repeatedly.
+The cache stores information about previously seen launches and only triggers notifications when new launches are detected or existing launches have significant changes.

+A launch is considered to have "significantly changed" if any of the following occurs:
+- The launch status changes (e.g., from "To Be Confirmed" to "Go for Launch")
+- The launch window start time changes
+- New information URLs are added
+- New video URLs are added
+- The "No Earlier Than" (NET) date changes

+Cache configuration parameters:

+- `"cache_enabled"`: Boolean flag to enable or disable the caching mechanism.
+Defaults to `true`.
+- `"cache_directory"`: The directory where the cache file will be stored.
+Defaults to "./.launches_cache".

 ### Notification Services
 The tool supports customizable notification services.
 At this time the notification services implemented are a `stdout` service, an `email` service, and a `gmail` service.